 An important goal of any exercise programme is to improve one’s physique and overall health.
 This was largely the argument for regular cardiovascular or aerobic exercise.
 However, research has shown that High-Intensity Interval Training (HIIT) can lead to even better results in a shorter period.

-As such, incorporating HIIT into your regular exercise plan should be a worthwhile consideration, especially if you want to lose weight and improve your physique and overall health.
+As such, incorporating high-intensity interval training (HIIT) into your regular exercise plan should be a worthwhile consideration, especially if you want to lose weight and improve your physique and overall health.

 So, now that we have explored three (3) of the major benefits of performing HIIT, is this a programme you would incorporate into your workout sessions, if not yet?
 If you already perform HIIT regularly, what’s your routine like?
 Share it nuh!

-You can read more about exercising and its benefits as well as other exercises that can help you to lose weight, tone and strengthen the abs as well as start your fitness programme.
+You can read more about exercising and its benefits, as well as other exercises that can help you to lose weight, tone and strengthen the abs, and start your fitness programme.
 Click the articles below:

 - Boutcher SH.
 High-intensity intermittent exercise and fat loss.
 J Obes 2011;2011:868305.